Fees & Legalese

-There’s no better time to get mental health support than the present.
+There’s LITERALLY no better time to get mental health support than the present.
 Start here.

-Rates are determined by the type and length of service you are receiving.
-Sliding scale rates may be available based on need.
-Unless you’re using your insurance (through Headway) payment is conducted through Ivy Pay at the start of each session.
 A 24-hour cancelation policy is a part of my practice agreements, and you will be billed or charged appropriately in these circumstances.
 Sessions start and end on time, and there are no reimbursements or deductions for late comers or shortened sessions.
 If a client is more than 15 minutes late without reasonable communication, it is considered a “late cancelation” and you will be charged for the full session.
-For clients paying privately, you may be able to claim your sessions through your “out of network” benefits; if so, I can provide billing statements that you can submit to your primary insurance provider for reimbursement.
-Reimbursements are made at your insurance provider’s discretion.

 Good Faith Estimates